What Differences Reveal

 The Newton basis has a computational advantage: adding one more data point only requires computing one more difference, appending one more term.
 With the monomial basis (Vandermonde system), you’d need to re-solve the entire system.
 This is why Newton’s formula was the workhorse of numerical tables for three centuries, from Briggs’s logarithms to the Nautical Almanac.

-There is a subtlety: Newton's formula interpolates exactly through the given points $a_0, a_1, \ldots, a_d$ using a polynomial of degree $d$ .
-But if the sequence is not polynomial, the formula still produces a value for $a_n$ at non-integer $n$ ---it just gives the unique polynomial that passes through the first $d+1$ data points.
-For non-polynomial sequences, the approximation degrades as $n$ moves far from the data.
-This is the discrete version of the Runge phenomenon in polynomial interpolation.
+There is a subtlety: Newton’s formula interpolates exactly through the given points a0,a1,,ada_0, a_1, \ldots, a_d using a polynomial of degree dd.
+But if the sequence is not polynomial, the formula still produces a value for ana_n at non-integer nn; it just gives the unique polynomial that passes through the first d+1d+1 data points.
+For non-polynomial sequences, the approximation degrades as nn moves far from the data.
+This is the discrete version of the Runge phenomenon in polynomial interpolation: high-degree fits to equispaced points can oscillate wildly between the data points, and more data can make the interpolant worse.Switching to the Newton basis does not cure this.
+Lagrange, Newton, and Hermite interpolation all produce the same polynomial through the same points; Runge instability is a property of the interpolating polynomial itself, driven by node spacing and degree, not by which basis is used to represent it.
+See Trefethen, Approximation Theory and Approximation Practice, ch.
+11.

-For polynomial sequences, of course, the formula is exact for all $n$ , not just the tabulated values.
-This is the basis of the difference table test: if the $d$ -th differences are constant, Newton's formula with $d+1$ terms reproduces the sequence exactly and extends it to all integers (and even to non-integer arguments).
+For polynomial sequences, the formula is exact for all nn, not just the tabulated values.
+This is the basis of the difference table test: if the dd-th differences are constant, Newton’s formula with d+1d+1 terms reproduces the sequence exactly and extends it to all integers (and even to non-integer arguments).

 Here is a Python function that reconstructs a sequence from its left edge: